I AM NOT WHAT I OWN

 Money is my friend.
 I spend some, and I save some.
 However, I won’t spend my precious younger years saving everything for my retirement.
-Saving money is a form of self-care, and something I currently do.
+Saving money is a form of self-love and self-care, and something I currently do.
 However, I know I won’t die with my savings account, and I won’t look back on my life with regrets once I’m older.
 I invest in myself and my learning, and I spend part of my money on experiences, making sure I gather more precious memories than material things.

 If you tend to value your human worth through your money or your possessions, think of bankruptcy.
 Think of those people who suddenly lose what they have in their accounts.
 Life is a precious gift, worth living to the fullest.
 Grow dreams, not regrets.

 “You will never regret what you do in life.
 You will only regret what you don’t do.”~ Wayne Dyer